California will sue Trump over emergency wall declaration

 SACRAMENTO, Calif. — California’s attorney general says at least a dozen states will join a lawsuit against President Donald Trump’s emergency declaration to fund a wall on the U.S.-Mexico border.

-Becerra told MSNBC’s “Andrea Mitchell Reports” he planned to file California’s lawsuit on Monday.
-He didn’t specify which other states would join, but officials in Colorado and New Mexico have announced that they would challenge Trump.
+Xavier Becerra told MSNBC’s “Andrea Mitchell Reports” he planned to file California’s lawsuit on Monday.
+He didn’t specify which other states would join, but officials in Colorado, New Mexico and Nevada announced that they would challenge Trump.

 Becerra says there is no emergency at the border and Trump doesn’t have the authority to make the declaration.